 Contracts for the Jack / St Malo fields

 In January 2010, Cameron was awarded a $230m contract to supply subsea equipment and engineering and project management services for the fields.
-The company will also provide 12 subsea trees of 15,000psi, manifolds and related connection systems.
+The company also provided 12 subsea trees of 15,000psi, manifolds and related connection systems.

 In September 2010, Mustang was awarded a contract to carry out a detailed design for the topsides of the production facility.
 The company had earlier conducted the front end engineering and design (FEED) for the facility in 2009.

 Saipem won a contract to transport and install the crude oil export pipeline from the fields in December 2010.
-The company will use its pipelayer vessel Castorone to install the pipeline.
+The company used its pipelayer vessel Castorone to install the pipeline.

 In April 2011, McDermott International was contracted to fabricate and install subsea equipment including umbilical, jumpers and control systems for the project.